-During the phone interview, please follows the steps below:
+During the phone interview, please follow the steps below:

-- i. introduce our Institute and, if appropriate, the specific department or laboratory; - ii. ask for information that interests you, e.g. skills, experiences, motivation;

-- iii. leave room for the candidate's questions; - iv. verify that he or she is still interested in the offered position.
+- i. introduce our Institute and, if appropriate, the specific department or laboratory; - ii. ask for information that interests you, e.g. skills, experiences, motivation; - iii. leave room for the candidate's questions; - iv. verify that they are still interested in the position being offered.

-Ask open-ended questions, avoid questions that can be answered yes or no.
+Ask open-ended questions, and avoid questions that can be answered with yes or no.

-- Common phone interview questions
+☐ Common phone interview questions

 - What are your qualifications?

 - What are your salary expectations?

 - When could you start working?

 - What specific tasks did you perform?

 - How would you deal with ... if ... ?

 - How did you deal with ... in your former job?

 - Why did you decide to leave your current job?

-The Committee members compare each candidate's skills, experience, and qualifications with the job requirements stated in the job description.
-They also evaluate the number of years since obtaining the scientific degree of PhD, the number of publications and the number of citations of these publications.
+The SC compare each candidate's skills, experience, and qualifications with the job requirements stated in the job description.
+They also evaluate the number of years since obtaining the scientific degree of PhD, publishing activities and the number of citations for these publications.
 This process aims to select the most suitable candidates for the following selection process.